 In some cases, a specialist doctor might need to check that the symptoms are not due to a serious eye disease or stroke.

-- going on antidepressants to help prevent a migraine
+- anticonvulsants to help prevent a migraine

-- taking anticonvulsants to help prevent a migraine
+- tricyclic antidepressants to help prevent migraine

 - quitting smoking